jjensen/lua-ex/doc/us/index.md

 ### proc = os.spawn{filename, [args-opts]}
 ### proc = os.spawn{command=filename, [args-opts]}

-creates a child process.
+Creates a child process.

-`filename` names a program. if the (implementation-defined) pathname is not absolute, the program is found through an implementation-defined search method (the path environment variable on most systems).
+`filename` names a program.
+If the (implementation-defined) pathname is not absolute, the program is found through an implementation-defined search method (the PATH environment variable on most systems).

 If specified, [args-opts] is one or more of the following keys: